nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI-Commenting-Tutorial.md

 #TODO!
 ```

-2. Stage the new `DivideNumbers.sh` file in SmartGit, and then add the following commit message in the **Commit View**:
+2. Stage the new `DivideNumbers.sh` file in SmartGit.

-> WIP
+3. In the Commit View, enter the following message:

+   >**WIP**

-3. Complete the commit by clicking the **Commit** button.
+4. Complete the commit by clicking the Commit button.

 The commit message (e.g. in the [Graph View](Graph-View.md)) will be updated to reword the `WIP` placeholder with an AI-generated message similar to the below.

-> WIP: Add placeholder script DivideNumbers.sh with TODO comment
+>**WIP: Add placeholder script DivideNumbers.sh with TODO comment**